Housing Wealth and Consumption: The Role of Heterogeneous Credit Constraints

 (with Ronel Elul and Şebnem Kalemli-Özcan)

-We quantify the role of heterogeneity in households’ financial constraints in explaining the large decline in aggregate consumption between 2006 and 2009 using individual-level data.
-Financial constraints can explain 56\% of the aggregate response of consumption to changes in house prices.
-Local general equilibrium feedback and decline in bank credit to consumers make up the remaining 44%.
-Our results show that a large part of the response that was attributed to wealth effects in the prior literature, can in fact be explained by heterogeneity in households’ financial constraints.
+We quantify the role of heterogeneity in households’ financial constraints in explaining the link between the large decline in aggregate consumption and the decline in house values between 2006 and 2009 using individual-level data.
+Constraints that are triggered by a decline in house values, and a small fraction of consumers facing particularly severe constraints prior to the decline in house values explain 76\% of the aggregate response.
+Local general equilibrium feedback and a decline in bank credit to consumers make up the remaining 24\%.
+We find no contribution of a pure wealth effect in explaining the consumption decline.

 First draft : March 2018